bUnit-dev/bUnit/docs/site/docs/providing-input/inject-services-into-components.md

 [!code-csharp[](../../../samples/tests/xunit/FallBackServiceProviderUsage.cs?start=11&end=16)]

-In this example, the `DummyService` is provided by the fallback service provider, since it is not register in the default service provider.
+In this example, the `DummyService` is provided by the fallback service provider, since it is not registered in the default service provider.

 ## Further reading